The Amplify Board

-Enablement Manager - Global Alliances, Salesforce.org
+Sr. Manager, Partner Success - Global Alliances, Salesforce.org

 San Francisco, CA

 Tracy frequently presents at conferences nationwide on CRM selection/implementation, technology strategy, and women in technology.
-She attended Cornell University, holds a Master of Public Administration degree from New York University, and is a Salesforce Certified Administrator, Sales Cloud Consultant, and Platform App Builder.
+They attended Cornell University, holds a Master of Public Administration degree from New York University, and is a Salesforce Certified Administrator, Sales Cloud Consultant, and Platform App Builder.